 Suhag also focuses on improving public portrayals of Hinduism, such as in school textbooks.
-A board member of the Nirvana Center, a Bhutanese resettlement center, and the YWCA of Minneapolis, she also serves on the Council on Foreign Relations’ Religious Advisory Committee and is involved with Chinmaya Mission.
-Suhag holds a BA in Religion and a JD from the University of Florida.
+She is a board member of the Nirvana Center, a Bhutanese resettlement center, and the YWCA of Minneapolis.
+A member of the Council on Foreign Relations Religious Advisory Committee, she is also involved with Chinmaya Mission.
+Suhag holds a BA in religion and a JD from the University of Florida.

 Father Alexei Smith

 Rt.
 Rev. Alexei Smith is Director of Ecumenical and Interreligious Affairs for the Roman Catholic Archdiocese of Los Angeles.
 He serves as a resource to the Archbishop and other Archdiocesan offices on ecumenical and interfaith matters.
 In addition, he is a representative to various Christian, Jewish and other faith communities, coordinates dialogue in the Archdiocese, and serves on the Archdiocese’s Spirituality Commission.